bitcoinjs/coinselect/README.md

 	}
 ]

-var result = coinselect(unspents, outputs, feeRate)
+let { inputs, outputs, fee } = coinSelect.minimal(inputsBase, outputsBase, feeRate)

-// the accumulated fee is always returned console.log(result.fee)
+// the accumulated fee is always returned for analysis console.log(fee)

-// .inputs may be null if not enough funds exist if (!result.inputs) return
+// .inputs and .outputs will be undefined if no solution was found if (!inputs || !outputs) return

-// success!
-var txb = new bitcoin.TransactionBuilder()
+let txb = new bitcoin.TransactionBuilder()

-// is a change output non-dust? if (result.remainder > 5460) {
-	txb.addOutput(changeAddress, result.remainder)
+inputs.forEach(input => txb.addInput(input.txId, input.vout))
+outputs.forEach(output => {
+	// watch out, outputs may have been added that you need to provide
+	// an output address/script for
+	if (!output.address) {
+		output.address = wallet.getChangeAddress()
 	}

+	txb.addOutput(output.address, output.value)
+})
 ```

 Feedback welcome on the API,  I'm not sure if I like it.